 To be honest, this is the most significant difference between the two.
 Gutenberg is a free WordPress plugin that comes pre-installed.
 Meanwhile, Elementor is available in a free version that can be used on an unlimited number of websites.
 It does, however, limit you to basic widgets and templates.
 If you want or desire features such as pro widgets, templates, or eCommerce, the free plan will not suffice, and you will need to upgrade to one of Elementor’s price plans.

 Note: Check out the complete pricing plan and features of Elementor Here.

 Elementor now offers three pricing plans: Personal, Plus, and Expert, each of which includes everything the page builder has to offer.
 The only difference is the number of websites on which Elementor can be installed.

 gutenberg vs elementor: Alternatives

-Gutenberg might not have the right feature which you are looking for & maybe Elementor might be too expensive for you.
+Gutenberg might not have the right feature that you are looking for & maybe Elementor might be too expensive for you.
 Let me help you with some alternatives for Gutenberg and Elementor.

-- Divi: It has a large template library, easy to use, simple to understand with amazing features such as Drag and Drop, and much more.
-Here I have given a blog comparing Divi vs Elementor for better comparison.
+- Elementor : It has a large template library that is easy to use and simple to understand, with amazing features such as Drag and Drop and much more.

-- WPBakery: WPBakery can be considered as a great alternative for Elementor but it wont be considered as great as Elementor.
-Here’s a blog comparing both WPBakery and Elementor in detail.
+- WPBakery: WPBakery can be considered as a great alternative for Elementor, but it wont be considered as great as Elementor.

-- Brizy: It’s new and exciting features have been always a talk of the town.
-Brizy can be considered as one of the next big thing.
-Check out our article on Brizy vs Elementor.
+- Brizy: Its new and exciting features have always been the talk of the town.
+Brizy can be considered as one of the next big things.

 Conclusion: Gutenberg vs Elementor